 Travel insurance (all-risk medical travel insurance)

-Travel Insurance written in English covering the entire period of the intended stay in the Schengen area, clearly showing the applicant’s name, the geographical coverage area ( all the Schengen countries) and the minimum coverage for medical emergency and repatriation equal or superior of € 30,000.
+Travel Insurance written in English including policy covering the entire period of the intended stay in the Schengen area, clearly showing the applicant’s name, the geographical coverage area ( all the Schengen countries) and the minimum coverage for medical emergency and repatriation equal or superior of € 30,000.

 Please provide one recent colour photograph (not more than 6 months old) of yourself, meeting the following requirements: